yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/173117672-1e5c6447-0bdc-411d-99b9-76450ef044cd.png" width="280" height="350"/>
 </p>

 We fit the data with the model and plot the results of the in-sample and out-of-sample forecasts.
 Notice how the prediction is very close to the true values for the in-sample data.
 We observe that the model predicts the next data point ```similar``` or ```close``` to the latest one for the ```in-sample``` dataset - as if the time series has been shifted by one time step.
 Alas, as soon as we forecast for the ```out-of-sample``` dataset, our prediction is approx. a **straight line**.
 This is because stock prices has **no seasonality** and no apparent **pattern** inherent in the data.
-Hence, forecasting would just capture the **trend** of the in-sample data and forecast a trending line or use the last known value as prediction for every future time steps similar to the ```Naive forecast```.
+Hence, forecasting would just capture the **trend** of the in-sample data and forecast a trending line or use the last known value as prediction for every future time steps similar to the ```Naive Forecast```.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/173116845-743852a1-12db-43eb-a623-7e39c7583a0c.png" width="600" height="280"/>